 Gentag patented the NFC cell phone sensor platform technology in 2003 and 2004, over two years before the release of the first NFC cell phone in 2006 (Nokia 6131).

 The company’s patents are available to selected companies to license, and Gentag is open to joint ventures.
-The IP is divided into three multi-billion dollar markets: (1) IoT sensors (2) wearables and (3) advanced diagnostics.
+The IP is divided into three global markets: (1) IoT sensors (2) wearables and (3) advanced diagnostics and pharmaceutical markets.
 NFC and Bluetooth patented areas include:

 IoT / Cell Phone NFC Sensor Networks

 - Consumer goods